Some posts contain compensated links. Please read this disclaimer for more info.

 The climb covers 12 miles round trip and tops off at 5,889 feet.
 It’s tough, but the views are spectacular and the stray dogs happily trotting alongside you will help revive even the most depleted spirit.

-Pack a lunch, snacks, sunscreen, and extra layers in case the weather changes, but don’t worry too much about the water – Theth is so remote that the fresh mountain streams remain unpolluted and you can refill your bottle at them while you climb.
+Pack a lunch, snacks, sunscreen, and extra layers in case the weather changes, but don’t worry too much about the water – Theth is so remote that the fresh mountain streams remain unpolluted and you can refill your bottle (have you seen these cool collapsible water bottles yet!?) at them while you climb.
 After you descend, enjoy the sunset and some stargazing before gearing up for the hike to the Blue Eye of Theth the next day!

 Hikers tip: Conventional backpacker wisdom (or, at least, the scattered blog posts and YouTube videos I could find on the subject) recommends trekking from the town of Valbona to Valbona Peak to the town of Theth, a one-way trip that requires towing heavy backpacks up miles of steep, rocky terrain.
 Instead, I advocate the opposite: climb from Theth up to Valbona Peak and then return to Theth again, your bags left safely in your guest house and your back unburdened.